Books

 Coming Summer 2025

-The book unfolds across five thematic parts:
+The book unfolds in four sweeping parts:

 Governing AI: The Case for Behavioral Control in the Age of Synthetic Speech